-Dylan Raiola has barely started his college career, but the Nebraska quarterback has already made national waves for his uncanny resemblance to Patrick Mahomes … not just in appearance, but in style, swagger, and even the number on his jersey.
+Dylan Raiola has barely started his college career, but the Nebraska quarterback has already made waves with his uncanny resemblance to Patrick Mahomes… Not just in appearance, but in style, swagger, and even the number on his jersey.

 Advertisement

-From the sunglasses to the pregame routine, Raiola has drawn so many comparisons to the Kansas City Chiefs star that Mahomes himself was asked about it last week at Arrowhead Stadium.
+From the sunglasses to the pregame routine, Raiola has drawn many comparisons to the Kansas City Chiefs star.
+So much so that Mahomes himself was asked about it last week at Arrowhead Stadium.

 Instead of brushing it off, the three-time Super Bowl champion smiled and welcomed the copycat narrative: “It’s cool, honestly.
 It takes me back to when I was a kid and would imitate guys I looked up to,” Mahomes said.

-This kind of endorsement should have been enough to silence critics who have trolled the Cornhuskers star for trying too hard in his Mahomes imitation.
-This is why it became the perfect fodder for Nightcap, where Chad Johnson and Shannon Sharpe weighed in on whether Raiola should lean into the comparison.
+This kind of endorsement should have been enough to silence those who have trolled the Cornhuskers’ star for his Mahomes imitation.
+The incident became the perfect fodder for Nightcap, where Chad Johnson and Shannon Sharpe weighed in on whether Raiola should lean into the comparison.

 Sharpe, ever the veteran voice, agreed but added perspective.
-He reminded listeners that icons before Raiola had faced the same scrutiny.
+He reminded listeners that many before Raiola had faced the same scrutiny.

 “Well, damn.
 They mad?
-I guess they were mad at Kobe when he tried to be like Jordan.
+I guess they were mad at Kobe [Bryant] when he tried to be like [Michael] Jordan.
 He walked like him.
 He talked like him.
 He copied everything down to the elbow to the knee sleeve pulled down over his calf.
 Damn.
-There’re worse people you can emulate,” the Broncos legend said.
+There are worse people you can emulate,” the Broncos legend said.

-This influence perhaps even showed in his recent matchup at Arrowhead, where Raiola tossed two touchdowns and carried himself with composure beyond his years.
+This influence perhaps showed in his recent matchup at Arrowhead, where Raiola tossed two touchdowns and carried himself with composure beyond his years to help the Cornhuskers beat the Cincinnati Bearcats 17-20.

-Last, but most importantly, the youngster himself has leaned into the conversation, joking that he “can’t get mad at God for making me look like him.”
-At the same time, he’s been clear about his intentions: Patrick Mahomes may be the model, but the goal is to build his own legacy.
+The youngster himself has leaned into the conversation, joking that he “can’t get mad at God for making me look like him.”
+At the same time, he’s been clear about his intentions: Mahomes may be the model, but the goal is to build his own legacy.

 Dylan Raiola: “I can’t help that I get compared to Patrick Mahomes”